Historic Filipinotown, Los Angeles: History

 Despite the fact that there are other enclaves of Filipinos living outside Historic Filipinotown (Carson, Long Beach, Glendale, Cerritos, West Covina, Panorama City, and Eagle Rock), this neighborhood was named "Historic Filipinotown" because it was one of the few areas where Filipinos first settled during the early part of the 20th century and home to key Filipino organizations, Filipino churches (Filipino Christian Church, Iglesia ni Kristo, St. Columban Filipino Catholic Church, United Church of God Ministries, Praise Christian Fellowship and Congregational Christian Church), housing (Manila Terrace, Mindanao Towers, Mountain View Terrace, and Villa Ramos), and social service centers.
 Many Filipino American families began purchasing homes and establishing businesses in the area beginning from the 1940s, shifting away from the downtown area now known as Little Tokyo in the 1920s and later the Bunker Hill area.
 The "Historic" label was added to recognize the area as a gateway and the current place where Filipino immigrants establish themselves, create businesses and have community-based activities.
 This was because the Filipino American community in Historic Filipinotown created a partnership with mayor Eric Garcetti, as a result, he maintained a staff position assigned to the Historic Filipinotown neighborhood during his tenure.

+In 1985, the Pilipino American Reading Room and Library (PARRAL) was established in a church basement.
+Founded by Helen Agcaoili Summers Brown, the collection grew to include more than 6,000 books, articles, and photographs that reflected the Filipino experience in America.
+In January 2000, PARRAL was relocated to Temple Street where it was renamed the Filipino American Library.
+While the library eventually was closed down, in 2017 its collection was split between the USC Libraries and the Echo Park Library Branch.
+The Echo Park Branch Library houses over 1,000 books, in English, Tagalog, and other Filipino dialects, that highlight Filipino life and culture, therefore making it the only public library in the Southern California region to have a Filipino heritage collection.